Our core values

 Loving the whole church: We are connected to the whole church of Jesus Christ and actively seek "unity through diversity" with all Christians.
 We learn from them and respect them with their different gifts and styles.

-Basis of faith
+Our basis of faith

 Apostles' Creed